-The researchers revealed that the soil Mars It could serve as a 3D-printing material, meaning it could be used to manufacture items on the Red Planet.
+The researchers revealed that the soil Mars It might serve as a 3D-printing material, meaning it might be used to manufacture items on the Red Planet.
 In a series of tests, Amit Bandyopadhyay, a professor in the School of Mechanical and Materials Engineering at Washington State University, and his team used simulations of crushed Martian soil to demonstrate its capabilities as a 3D printing material. dimensions, and the results may be crucial for future manned missions to Mars.

 “In space, 3D printing is something that must happen if we want to think of a manned mission, because we really can’t carry everything from here,” Bandyopadhyay said in a statement.
 We can go back to get it.”